 If the dog is friendly with other dogs, you can combine several dogs’ walks simultaneously, but it does depend on the dogs’ friendliness.
 It would be better for you if the dog can be walked with others as you get more money for that hour.

 The stress on this job is possible barking, or the whole pack spotting a cat or squirrel.

 If you love to write, you can earn a living as a writer.
 There are numerous freelance writing websites out there where you can offer your services as a writer.
 You then get paid for the job you do.
 Or you can write a book or be a professional blogger, like me, where you earn money from advertising on your website.

-This is my preferred option, along with the dropshipping one below.
+This is my preferred option, along with the dropshipping.
 As they suit my personality down to the ground.

 You can set up as a freelance writer in no time at all, you need a laptop, but you can get away with a mobile phone if need be.
 But for me personally, the screen would be too small, and I type quicker on a laptop than my one finger dabbing on a mobile.

 The world is literally your oyster when it comes to writing online, and once again, you can work as little or as often as you like.
 Some days I write several blog posts, and on my bad days, I write none and promote the ones I have already written on social media.
 Some days I do nothing, you know the days when you literally cannot do anything.

 If it is your forte, the beauty of being a writer is the total control of your time; the only stress is possible writer’s block.
 But aromatherapy usually sorts this out for me.